WhiteKNS/StoreProject/README.md

 If I still have some time, I can figure out Cmake and remember what needs to be done.

-In terms of time it took a whole day to complete.
+In terms of time it took 2 whole days to complete.
 The project is not complicated, but it is very cumbersome.
-And of course that's possible to spend weeeks to implement everything